What are the fixing requirements of BS 5534?

-For all roof areas and pitches, every tile should be mechanically fixed with at least nails, clips, or a combination of these options that provide adequate combined resistance to the wind uplift loads on the tiles.
+For all roof areas and rafter pitches, every tile should be mechanically fixed with at least a nail, a clip, or a combination of these options that provide adequate combined resistance to the wind uplift loads on the tiles.

 For nibless tiles, two nails should be used to secure each tile.

 For nibbed tiles at roof pitches below 60°, two nails should be used to secure each tile in at least every fifth course.
-The fixing holes should normally be placed 20 to 25mm from the head of the slate, For roof pitches of 60° and above, including vertical, two nails should be used to fix every tile.
+These are minimum requirements and will always be superseded by a fixing specification which may state twice nail every tile in every third course, for example.
+The fixing holes should normally be placed 20 to 25mm from the head of the slate.
+For roof pitches of 60° and above, including vertical, two nails should be used to fix every tile.